rust-lang/rust-forge/src/governance/project-groups.md

 ### Retrospective

 While this RFC attempts to address some of the current organisational problems within the organisation, the author doesn't believe will be a panacea to those problems or that we won't encounter new problems in the future.
-As part of that, the RFC introduce having retrospectives with the groups once significant time has past or the group has finished its project.
+As part of that, the RFC introduce having retrospectives with the groups once significant time has passed or the group has finished its project.

 This would involve a discussion between the members of the group, and ideally their parent team and the Governance working group.
 The retrospective should produce a public blog post on the Inside Rust blog, however any feedback a member has that they would want to keep private would be omitted.